ProPythonCoderAya/NebulaOS/README.md

 ```bash
 python3 _core/shell.py
 ```
+You will be prompted for a username, enter `root`.
+The default password for root is `password`

 #### Note:
 - Since NebulaOS is written in Python, it is not intended to be installed on a physical machine just yet.
 It runs within a Python environment.